CosmoCortney/MungPlex/README.md

 <a name="cheats"></a>
 ## Cheats
 This frame allows you to execute cheats of your search results as lua scripts.
-If you don't know the lua programming language you can check out the [official lua reference manual](https://www.lua.org/manual/5.4/).
+If you are unfamiliar with the lua programming language you can check out the [official lua reference manual](https://www.lua.org/manual/5.4/).
+Not deep understand of Lua is required to create simple cheats.

 ### MungPlex Custom Lua Functions and Variables
 In order to interact with games it is necessary to have custom functionalities.
 In the following you will learn about all additional features required to create MungPlex cheat codes.

 #### Read Functions
-The following functions can be used to read data from game memory:
+The following functions can be used to read data from memory:

 - `bool ReadBool(uint64 address)`: returns the boolean value located at `address` of the game's memory
 - `int8 ReadInt8(uint64 address)`: returns the signed 8-bit value located at `address` of the game's memory